mcdermottLab/HeadphoneCheck/README.md

-Headphone check code
+**Headphone screening code**

 This can be tested locally by starting a HTTP server (eg. python simple HTTP server: run 'python -m SimpleHTTPServer 8000').
 You can access a demo page at "localhost:8000/HeadphoneCheck.html"

 For code support, bug fixes, or feature requests contact Ray Gonzalez raygon@mit.edu.
 For other issues, contact Kevin J. P. Woods kwoods@mit.edu.

-## Overview
+## Code Overview
-Setting up a headphone check requires the following steps:
+Setting up a headphone screening requires the following steps:

 1. [Source jQuery](#dependencies)
 2. [Source HeadphoneCheck.js and HeadphoneCheck.css](#loading-headphonecheck) (alternatively, use our minified versions hosted on AWS S3)